Juliane Reichardt

-Juliane Reichardt, née Benda (14 May 1752 – 9 or 11 May 1783), was a Bohemian pianist, singer and composer.
+Juliane Reichardt, née Benda (14 May 1752 – 9 or 11 May 1783), was a pianist, singer and composer from the Kingdom of Prussia.

 Biography

 Reichardt was born in Potsdam, the youngest of the six children of violinist and composer Franz Benda (1709–1786), who was concert master at the court of Frederick II.
-Her mother was Franziska Louise Eleonore Benda (née Stephanie) (1718-1758).
-Her older sister Maria Caroline Wolf (née Benda) (1742-1820) was later also a well-known singer, pianist and composer.
+Her mother was Franziska Louise Eleonore Benda (née Stephanie) (1718–1758).
+Her older sister Maria Caroline Wolf (née Benda) (1742–1820) was later also a well-known singer, pianist and composer.
 She took music lessons from her father and appeared in concerts in Berlin as a singer and pianist.
 She married writer and composer Johann Friedrich Reichardt (1752–1815) in 1776 and had a three children, the second of whom was Louise Reichardt (1779–1826).
 After her marriage with Johann Friedrich Reichardt, the couple moved to Berlin, from there onwards to Hamburg, Weimar and Königsberg.
 Juliane Reichardt died of puerperal fever in Berlin.